Dialogue with Shareholders and Investors

 The Company will send out early notices of convocation of the general meeting of shareholders (no later than three weeks prior to the date of convocation).
 At the same time, we will post the content of the notices on financial instrument exchange and Company websites as early as possible prior to the date of notification to ensure shareholders have sufficient time to consider how to exercise their voting rights.

-We disclosed notice of the 83rd Annual General Meeting of Shareholders on financial instrument exchange and Company websites four weeks in advanced of the meeting and prior to the dispatch of the written notice.
+We disclosed notice of the 84th Annual General Meeting of Shareholders on financial instrument exchange and Company websites three weeks in advanced of the meeting and prior to the dispatch of the written notice.

 In addition to an electronic voting platform, we also introduced methods for voting on the Internet and through other means for the convenience of all our shareholders, including domestic and foreign institutional investors.

-Furthermore, the Company prepares an English translation of the notice of convocation to ensure that that foreign national shareholders can exercise their voting rights appropriately.
-The English translations are disclosed on our website and electronic voting platform.
+Furthermore, the Company prepares an English translation of the notice of convocation to ensure that foreign national shareholders can exercise their voting rights appropriately.
+The English translations are disclosed on our website, electronic voting platform, and other mediums.

 Initiatives Supplementary Details

-1. Early dispatch of notices of convocation for general meetings of shareholders Policy dictates that notices are to be sent at least three weeks prior to the date of the meeting.
-Notice of the 83rd Annual General Meeting of Shareholders held on June 22, 2023 was sent on May 31, 2023.
+1. Early dispatch of notices of convocation for general meetings of shareholders Policy dictates that notices are to be sent around three weeks prior to the date of the meeting.

 3. Scheduling shareholder meetings to avoid concentrated days Avoid convening on concentrated days to enable more shareholders to attend the general meeting of shareholders.

-The most recent annual general meeting of shareholders was held June 22, 2023.
+The general meeting of shareholders was held June 21, 2024.

 4. Exercise of voting rights through electronics Adopt an electronic voting system to allow members to exercise their voting rights via the Internet (PC, smartphone, or cell phone).